thejsway/thejsway/manuscript/chapter21.md

 ### Under the hood: promises

-When the `fetch()` method is executed, it immediatly returns a **promise**, which is a wrapper for an operation whose result might be available in the future.
+When the `fetch()` method is executed, it immediately returns a **promise**, which is a wrapper for an operation whose result might be available in the future.
 A promise is in one of these states:

 * *pending*: initial state, not fulfilled or rejected.
 * *fulfilled*: meaning that the operation completed successfully.